mariialitvina/Projects/README.md

 # Projects
-There will be my projects related to analytics and data science
+There will be examples of my projects (technical side) that I have had experience with during my work.